camiurenda/GymBRO2/docs/blueprint.md

 ## Core Features:

 - User Authentication: Secure user registration and login system using email and password.
-Note: currently only Google Fonts are supported.
 - XLSX Plan Import: Allow users to import training plans from XLSX files.
 - Intelligent Plan Processing: Use AI tool to analyze the imported XLSX file to extract training days, exercises for each day, and exercise names, cleaning the text of sets/reps.
 - Daily Routine Selection: Display a list of available training days (Day 1, Day 2, etc.) for the user to select their daily workout.